Carlton Captain. Jack Conway

 Carlton Second Twenty team; (22 named)

-Harry Bannister (Capt.), Brisbane, Barrass, Crockett, Fullarton, Hay, Jones, Muir, Waugh, Shanahan, Henderson, Johnstone, Todd, Harris, MacGibbon, Marshall, McFarland, Reilly, Sugden, Power, Pattison, and Sharpe.
+Harry Bannister (Capt.), Brisbane, Barrass, Crockett, Fullarton, Hay, Jones, Muir, Waugh, Shanahan, Henderson, Johnstone, Todd, F. W. Harris, MacGibbon, Marshall, McFarland, Reilly, Sugden, Power, Pattison, and Sharpe.

 Carlton's game possibly postponed due weather.